viviRbi/vyNote/readme.md

 21. What is the purpose of a view?
 What about an index?

-22. What’s the difference between a clustered and non-clustered index?
+22. WhatÂ’s the difference between a clustered and non-clustered index?

 23. What is a trigger?
 Give the syntax for creating a trigger.